apache/cloudstack-documentation/source/installguide/configuration.rst

--  If you do not provision shared primary storage, you must set the global configuration parameter system.vm.local.storage.required to true, or else you will not be able to start VMs.
+-  If you do not provision shared primary storage, you must set the global configuration parameter system.vm.local.storage.required to true, or else you will not be able to start instances.

 Adding Primary Storage